Meat nearly killed my dog. First, a little history…

 Because of my dog’s queasy stomach I started researching what goes into commercial dog food…

 “Meat byproducts” (lungs, kidneys, brains, bones, intestines, etc.), “meat meal” (zoo animals, road kill, and even other euthanized dogs and cats; say what?).
 Big companies certainly get creative in making profits off of things that are “unfit for human consumption”.
 Add in loads of chemicals, preservatives, and cheap fillers, mix it with big bucks for a happy healthy dog ad campaign, and you have disgusting products that look pretty and make millions.
+Mind you, not all dog foods are like this check out this list of top rated large breed dog food picks, some of them may suprise you!

 I had read enough.
 We decided to try home cooking his food to see if it helped to harden up his stool.